enosix/ghac-btp-deploy/README.md

 - `org`: The target organization.
 This is optional.
 - `space`: The target space.
 This is optional.
 - `manifest`: The path to the manifest file.
 This is optional.
+- `path`: The path to the app root directory.
+This is optional.
 - `vars`: The manifest variables.
 This is optional.
 - `docker_password`: The Docker password.
 This is optional.
 - `command`: A command to run after deployment.
 This is optional.